zzskyy0301/MOT-bird-view/Meeting Presentations/Meeting One.md

 (1)Firstly, Since UAV cameras are able to capture videos at wider view angle than fixed cameras, leading to large object number, more information regarding physical structure.
 If we compare the two figures here, the left is from a traditional camera with fixed tilted angle and the right one is from UAV.
 The traditional view only provides infomation from limited front view whild UAV could provide a much broader view.
 (2) Secondly, UAVs are flexible to install and move.
 Therefore, studies in how to utilize the data from UAV to facilitate the vehicle trajectory prediction would be helpful.
+## review on current work
+- Therefore, using UAV for traj prediction would be beneficial.
+- however, if we look at current work, the application of UAV video in traj pred is limites. below is a summary of inputs of traj problems.
+- for bird eye view, simple, not real data
+- therefore, using real data would fill the gap.
+## 写paper用的资料
 - Association for unmanned vehicle systems international (AUVSI) economic report forecasted that in the US alone by 2025 more than 100,000 jobs will be created with an economic impact of $82 billion in the commercial drone’s market (Jenkins and Vasigh, 2013).
 7 million small UAVs are already deployed in air space for commercial use in various domains